-Zeynep Ton is an adjunct associate professor in the operations management group at MIT Sloan School of Management and the author of The Good Jobs Strategy: How the Smartest Companies Invest in Employees to Lower Costs & Boost Profits.
+Zeynep Ton is an adjunct associate professor in the operations management group at MIT Sloan School of Management and president of the nonprofit Good Jobs Institute.
 Before MIT Sloan, she spent seven years on the faculty at Harvard Business School.

 Zeynep’s research has been published in managerial and scholarly journals including Harvard Business Review, California Management Review, and Organization Science.
 She also wrote several Harvard Business School cases.
 Her work has been featured widely in the media, including The Atlantic, The New Yorker, The Washington Post, The New York Times, PBS, and NPR.